5 minute read

 Cantabular works by programmatically adding noise, and hence uncertainty, to outputs and screening queries and output tables for disclosure risks.
 The cell key method is used in Cantabular because, whilst it removes the need for individual checking of tables, it also protects against differencing.
 Differencing is the process of comparing multiple similar tables to reveal unpublished and disclosive information.

 The UK based Office for National Statistics (ONS) has selected Cantabular to allow flexible dissemination of confidential Census 2021 data.
 Census is a critically important dataset for the ONS and information assurance is paramount.
-For the census 2011, after the standard releases, outputs could be requested by users, which then had to be individually created and assessed for disclosure risk by the SDC team1.
+For the census 2011, after the standard releases, outputs could be requested by users, which then had to be individually created and assessed for disclosure risk by the SDC team (source).
 Cantabular reduces the delay between data collection and publication and the API allows for statisticians to automate tasks such as querying the Census data.

 For more information about Cantabular and the ONS, see our blog post “Cantabular product launch”.